 There are many jalapeño varieties out there, and some are hybrids that were intentionally grown to be milder than the typical heirloom jalapeño.
-Many supermarkets stock these hybrids as they make chilies that are more eatable for the masses.
+Many supermarkets stock these hybrids, as they are chilies that are more eatable for the masses.
 But those that love hotter jalapeños are often disappointed with the spiciness of the selection they purchase.

 If you’re growing seeds from a previous crop, you may have an unintentional milder hybrid

-It’s surprising to many, but you can accidentally create the potential for jalapeño hybrids in your garden if you plant peppers too close together and gather seeds from the crop for next year’s planting.
-Those seeds could lead to peppers that look like jalapeños but with only a fraction of the heat.
+It’s surprising to many, but you can accidentally create the potential for jalapeño hybrids in your garden.
+How? if you plant peppers varieties too close together and gather seeds from the crop for next year’s planting, those seeds could be a hybrid.
+That leads to peppers that look like jalapeños but with only a fraction of the heat.
 It’s also why many are surprised by shockingly spicy bell peppers in the second year of planting.